red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

 Start a new Flow Instance
 ----------------------------------------

-In some cases it is not enough to restart a flow only once it has finished since this can miss certain pattern repetitions:
+In some cases, it is not enough to restart a flow only once it has finished, since this can miss certain pattern repetitions:

 .. code-block:: colang
     :caption: more_on_flows/restart_flow_instance/main.co